microsoft/fast/specs/calendar.md

 - A calendar month view.
 - Coloring - fonts, borders, backgrounds, buttons.
-- Callback function for returning the clicked date.
+- Custom event fired when selecting a date.

 ### Risks and Challenges